How Crypto.com is betting big on sports partnerships to reach a billion users

 “I think that they'll win that race," he added.

-(Reporting by Hannah Lang in Washington; editing by Michelle Price and David Gregorio)
+(Reporting by Hannah Lang in Washington; Editing by Michelle Price, David Gregorio and David Holmes)

 ((Hannah.Lang@thomsonreuters.com;))